Fears grow for missing British tramper Stephanie Simpson

 • Rescuers searching for a missing tramper in Tararua Range have found footprints in the snow

-Central Otago District operations manager Mike Tubbs said the Makarora River fluctuated ''wildly'' as a result of rainfall and snow melt and the nearest river level monitoring site showed the Wilkin River, which runs into the Makarora, went from 300 cumecs (cubic metres per second) to 900cumecs and back to under 100cumecs in the space of four days last week."
+Central Otago District operations manager Mike Tubbs said the Makarora River fluctuated ''wildly'' as a result of rainfall and snow melt and the nearest river level monitoring site showed the Wilkin River, which runs into the Makarora, went from 300cumecs (cubic metres per second) to 900cumecs and back to under 100cumecs in the space of four days last week."

-The steep hike to Brewster Hut can take up to four hours one-way and is recommended for experienced hikers only.
+The steep walk to Brewster Hut can take up to four hours one-way and is recommended for experienced trampers only.

 Trampers cross the Haast River and are advised to exercise caution after heavy rainfall.